raggi-eth/DarkblockUnity/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-A simple script to showcase how to integrate darkblock support in web3 unity games.
-The script is set up to supports the <a href="https://github.com/ChainSafe/web3.unity"> chainsafe web3 unity package</a>, but can be easily adapted to work with other web3 packages.
+A simple script to showcase how to integrate Darkblock support in web3 unity games.
+The script is set up to support the <a href="https://github.com/ChainSafe/web3.unity"> Chainsafe web3 unity package</a>, but can be easily adapted to work with other web3 packages.

 The Darkblock protocol is a decentralized solution for unlockable digital assets.
-NFT creatos can add darkblock unlockable content to their NFTs, transforming the NFTs into keys that unlock the content.
+NFT creators can add Darkblock unlockable content to their NFTs, transforming the NFTs into keys that unlock the content.

 This enables web3 game developers to sell NFTs that unlock certain aspects of the game, such as new levels, characters, weapons, etc.

-By purchasing the NFTs players can unlock unity assetBundles stored in darkblocks and import them into the game at runtime.
+By purchasing the NFTs players can unlock unity AssetBundles stored in Darkblocks and import them into the game at runtime.

 <!-- GETTING STARTED -->
 ## Getting Started

-After mintting the NFTs and creating the assetBundles you are ready to create the darkblocks.
-You can either do this by using the <a href="https://docs.darkblock.io/openapi/core/tag/Darkblock-API/"> Darkblock api </a> or the <a href="https://app.darkblock.io">Darkblock Web App.</a>
+After minting the NFTs and creating the AssetBundles you are ready to create the Darkblocks.
+You can either do this by using the <a href="https://docs.darkblock.io/openapi/core/tag/Darkblock-API/"> Darkblock API </a> or the <a href="https://app.darkblock.io">Darkblock Web App.</a>

-Once you have created the darkblocks you can use the script to pull the assetBundles from the darkblocks and import them into the game. simply add the contract address and tokenId of the NFT to the script and you are ready to go.
+Once you have created the Darkblocks you can use the script to pull the AssetBundles from the Darkblocks and import them into the game. simply add the contract address and TokenId of the NFT to the script and you are ready to go.

-the script will check if the NFT is owned by the user and if it is it will pull the assetBundle from the darkblock and import it into the game.
+the script will check if the NFT is owned by the user and if it is it will pull the AssetBundles from the Darkblock and import it into the game.

 this action requires the user to sign a message with their wallet, so the script will also prompt the user to sign the message.

-this is a simple example of how to integrate darkblock support in web3 unity games. the script can be easily adapted to work with other web3 packages.
+this is a simple example of how to integrate Darkblock support in web3 unity games. the script can be easily adapted to work with other web3 packages.